onlinehub0808/-smart-contract-best-practices/docs/future_improvements.md

 ## Functional languages

 !!! warning
-    This page is quite outdated
+    This page is quite outdated.
+Contributions to update it are welcome.